kamoshi/kamoshi.org/content/posts/why-i-use-rust.md

 ---
 title: Why I use Rust
 date: 2026-02-07T20:20:58.714Z
+desc: >
+  At work, I use the usual suspects, languages like TypeScript, Python, C#.
+The boring, table-stakes languages that everyone expects you to know.
+But for my hobby projects, when I’m building something just for fun, at this point I reach for Rust nearly every single time.
 ---

 At work, I use the usual suspects, languages like TypeScript, Python, C#.
 The